Jamu441/Jamu441/README.md

 Welcome to my github,
-I upload random projects im working on
+Im currently learning python and i just like to upload random projects im working on.